VeinDevTtv/kick_chat_screen/README.md

 - Customizable appearance (colors, opacity, font size)
 - Adjustable message retention (number of messages and duration)
 - Draggable overlay window that stays on top of other applications
+- Click-through mode that lets you interact with applications beneath the overlay
+- Position locking to prevent accidental movement
+- Global keyboard shortcuts for toggling visibility and locking position
 - Settings are saved between sessions
 - Lightweight and low resource usage